Skip to footer content

 How to Flatten PDF File in Java

-In this article we will discuss how you can flatten a PDF document, PDF form and PDF form field using a state-of-the-art PDF library for Java named IronPDF for Java.
+This article will discuss how you can flatten a PDF document, PDF form, and PDF form field using a state-of-the-art PDF library for Java named IronPDF for Java.
+This process essentially locks the content into place, preventing any further changes or edits to be made to the PDF document.

 1. IronPDF for Java